acne

 • too much oil is produced by your follicles (excessive sebum production)

-• overgrowth of bacteria accumulating in your pores
+• too much growth of bacteria that build up in your pores

 What are the risk factors for developing acne?

 Myths about what contributes to acne are quite common.
 There are many facts and myths about acne.
-Many people believe that there is a relationship between acne and diet. foods with a high glycemic index such as chocolate or chips are said to contribute to acne.
-While there is no scientific support for these claims, there are certain risk factors for developing acne.
+Many people believe that there is a relationship between acne and diet.
+Foods with a high glycemic index such as chocolate or French fries are said to contribute to acne.
+Although there is no scientific support for these claims, there are certain risk factors for developing acne.
 These include:

 • The influence of hormones and hormonal changes caused by puberty or pregnancy.
-The male hormone testosterone in particular plays a role in the development of acne.
+In particular, the male hormone testosterone plays a role in the development of acne.

 • Certain medical devices, such as certain contraceptive pills or corticosteroids